andreasthoelke/dotfiles/.vim/help.md

 gLt/T   - to prefill and edit line command string to running it in a hidden/visible term-buffer :Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
-\n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text c-w     - cancels the terminal process and deletes the terminal buffer
+\n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text c-w-c   - cancels the terminal process and deletes the terminal buffer
           when in terminal insert mode, else just closes the window.